 Some of Rachel’s growth can be attributed to the maturity that comes with age.
 However, there were other factors too including the peer group she has built.
 Regular interaction with work friends has given Rachel the confidence to overcome her earlier challenges.
 She has found her niche!
 She works independently, has won the Employee of the Month award twice, joined the advanced worker group (working 36.5 hours a week and qualifying for full benefits), and was female Employee of the Year in 2021.

 ready for what’s next

-When she left BCI after 13 years, Tiffany felt confident she was ready for competitive employment.
+When she left BCI after 13 years, Tiffanie felt confident she was ready for competitive employment.
 She wanted an independent life in a new community.
-After a move to South County and a few twists and turns in her job search, she landed with a major retailer—and it’s been going really well.
+After a move to Jefferson County and a few twists and turns in her job search, she landed with a major retailer—and it’s been going really well.

 She shared, “It was because of all my BCI work experience that I have become so successful here.
 I am the fastest person in the apparel department, tagging and labeling items, just like you guys taught me.
 I can tag 7,000 items a day!
 Because I have done so well, they are training me on the PA system, phones, and walkie-talkies.
 When I first started, they had me breaking down boxes, which I was super familiar with doing from BCI.
 You guys also taught me to be a team player.
 Because of that, I cheer so many people up at work.
 The supervisors are also thankful for how organized I am.
 I always arrive to work on time and give at least two weeks’ notice for days that I take off.”